Boiling Point: Road to Hell

-Boiling Point: Road to Hell (Xenus: Точка кипения, Xenus: Boiling Point) is a video game developed by the Ukrainian game studio Deep Shadows and published in 2005 by Atari.
-Boiling Point's gameplay is a combination of open world, first-person shooter and role-playing video game mechanics.
-Critical response upon its release was, with few exceptions, lukewarm.
+Boiling Point: Road to Hell (Xenus: Точка кипения, Xenus: Boiling Point) is a 2005 first-person shooter game developed by Ukrainian game studio Deep Shadows and published by Atari.
+Boiling Point's gameplay is a combination of first-person shooter and role-playing video game mechanics, set in an open world.
+The game was released for Windows in the United Kingdom on 20 May 2005 and in North America on 6 June 2005.

+Boiling Point: Road to Hell received mixed reviews from critics.
 This was attributed to the many technical issues that plagued the game's release: bugs, glitches and choppy performance.
 Patches have been released that address many, but not all, of these deficiencies.
 Deep Shadows released a successor in 2009 called White Gold: War In Paradise, and another game with the same engine called The Precursors.
+It was re-released on Steam and GOG on 14 November 2023.

 Premise

 Boiling Point's protagonist is Saul Myers (whose character model is based on actor Arnold Vosloo), a veteran of the French Foreign Legion living abroad in Paris.
 Myers' daughter, Lisa, is a globetrotting journalist.
 Lisa runs afoul of and is kidnapped by persons unknown while working in the fictional, troubled South American nation of Realia (the CIS version has not been changed.
 The country is called Colombia).
 News of this is quickly relayed to Myers, who hastily departs for Realia, where he must tangle with local politics and the criminal underworld while trying to track down his missing daughter.